The call for the academic year 2018-2019 is open until 30 April 2018

-Please not that the 2018/2020 edition will be funded directly by the Consortium and that no EMJMD scholarships will be available.
+Please note that the 2018/2020 intake will not be funded by the Erasmus Mundus Joint Master Degree programme, but directly by the Consortium.
+No EMJMD scholarships will therefore be available.

 Please note also that some changes in the structure and academic offer of the programme will take place starting from the edition 2018/20.